tungomedia/kvk-app/README.md

 * Show last searches (with link to the search) (self made up UI improvement)
 * Show last visited companies (with link to detail page) (self made up UI improvement)

+# Found problems:

+- Choose not to use redux, because of time issues.
+I am familiar with the vuejs variant (vuex).
+For now I choose to store the data with the component, ideally i would store it in redux.

+- My data fetch in the componentDidMount function inside the app.js is called twice, i don;t know why that is.

 # REACT APP DIRECTIONS